vanHeemstraSystems/prioritization-management/temp/README.md

 # - Are we doing anything? → yes (Productive)
 # - Are we doing the right things? → yes (Effective)
 # - Are we doing things right? → yes (Efficient)
-# - Are we doing Important things? → yes (Important)
+# - Are we doing important things? → yes (Important)
 # - Are we doing urgent things? → yes (Urgent)
 # Result: Priority P1, NON_WASTE
 ```